whosonfirst/whosonfirst-categories/README.md

 There can be an arbitrary number of sub-categories for class/category pair.

+Example sub-categories might include:

+* afghan
+* chinese
+* bagels

 ## Tags

 You know, words.
 Or short sequences of words.
 Not paragraphs.
 When in doubt, not
 this:

 https://collection.cooperhewitt.org/media/page414

+Example tags are left as an exercise to the reader.

 ## Naming conventions